 Students in this concentration will:

 Candidates for the Honors program should have an outstanding academic record and should apply to the Department by the seventh semester.
 They must enroll in TAPS 1990 and complete an honors thesis, the topic of which would be determined before Semester 7.
 Honors theses proposals are due April 1 of the student’s junior year.
-Proposals can be submitted electronically to firstname.lastname@example.org.
-Please visit the TAPS website for additional guidelines and eligibility requirements.
+Proposals can be submitted electronically to email@example.com.
+Please visit the Undergraduate Handbook for additional guidelines.